Note: For the Original

-Getting sitting practices such as deep meditation and
+Getting sitting practices such as deep meditation and spinal breathing in

-well going the other way.
-Again, inner silence cultivated in deep meditation is the
+going the other way.
+Again, inner silence cultivated in deep meditation is

+overemphasized.
 This may be your "missing link."

 A new AYP tantra lesson has just gone up which offers more detail (a real

 Lesson T46 - Dialog on Tantra Practice